-Data Science for Social Good is Coming to Europe in summer 2017: dssg-eu.org
+Data Science for Social Good: dssg-eu.org

 The Data Science for Social Good Fellowship started at the University of Chicago in 2012.
 It is a summer program to train aspiring data scientists to work on data mining, machine learning, big data, and data science projects with social impact.
 Working closely with governments and nonprofits, fellows take on real-world problems in education, health, energy, public safety, transportation, economic development, international development, and more.

 In 2017, for the first time, DSSG started in Europe, organized by Nova School of Business and Economics in collaboration with the University of Chicago.